 - Complaints will be investigated by the head teacher unless the complaint is against the head teacher or is in any way linked to the actions of the head teacher.
-In such cases the concern should be passed to the Chair of Governors. - Complaints against the Chair of Governors should be passed to the full governing body who will nominate an appropriate person to investigate. - If you believe that the Head Teacher and Chair of Governors are involved you should contact the local Authority. - If there is evidence of criminal activity then the police will be informed.
+In such cases the concern should be passed to the Chair of Governors. - Complaints against the Chair of Governors should be passed to the full governing body who will nominate an appropriate person to investigate. - If you believe that the Head Teacher and Chair of Governors are involved you should contact the local Authority or the identified person with the Governing Body. - If there is evidence of criminal activity then the police will be informed.